fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 # Cryptographic Contexts

-This specification uses two cryptographic contexts: An inner ("end-to-end") context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context that is used between endpoints and MDDs to ensure the integrity of media over a single hop and to enable an MDD to modify certain RTP header fields.
+This specification uses two cryptographic contexts: an inner ("end-to-end") context that is used by endpoints that originate and consume media to ensure the integrity of media end-to-end, and an outer ("hop-by-hop") context that is used between endpoints and MDDs to ensure the integrity of media over a single hop and to enable an MDD to modify certain RTP header fields.
+RTCP is also encrypted using the hop-by-hop cryptographic context.
 The RECOMMENDED cipher for the hop-by-hop and end-to-end context is AES-GCM.
 However, other combinations of SRTP ciphers that support the procedures in this document can be added to the IANA registry.